Early Alert & Midterm Grading

 - First, read the Alert email carefully and follow the instructions outlined.

-- Check to see if your instructor has added any comments to the alert.
+- Check to see if your instructor has added any comments to the alert in Navigate.

 - Talk to the instructor who raised the alert.
 Instructor office hours are a great opportunity to have this conversation.

-- After you speak with your instructor, you might find it beneficial to consult with your Academic and Career Planning Specialist for follow up discussions.
+- After you speak with your instructor, you might find it beneficial to consult with your Academic Advisor and Planner for follow up discussions.

 One of the most common mistakes students make is not asking for help.
 Even the most successful students access academic support services.

-Students may receive alerts as described above from either their instructors or their Academic and Career Planning Specialist.
+Students may receive alerts as described above from either their instructors or their Academic Advisor and Planner.
 Alerts are issued to assist students who show early signs of academic challenges.
 Early Alerts are informational for students, and answer the question of HOW you are doing in your classes.
 Midterm Grading, which takes place later in the semester, provides you a letter grade indicating your overall academic performance.

 The Alert is resolved when you take action to remediate the issues that were raised.
 Common action steps include visiting the Learning Commons for tutoring, developing plans to study more often and more efficiently, creating and using an effective note-taking strategy, adopting time management and organization strategies, and making the commitment to become a more engaged, active learner.